Yleisnero/tuw-masters-stuff/Digital Forensics/summary/digital-forensics_summary.md

 - Often, cloud account login information is stored on seized devices
 - But: No physical access to cloud-data (unclear where it is stored, not possible to image whole cloud-server)
 - No transparency (chain of custody?)
--No best practice methods (Forensic software for several SaaS-products available by now)
+- No best practice methods (Forensic software for several SaaS-products available by now)
 - Legal constraints

 ### Public clouds vs private clouds